pguillebert/pravda/README.md

-# s3-records
+# pravda

 A Clojure library to easily store a stream of unconstrained, unstructured events in Amazon S3.
 You provide individual events and they will get stored *en masse* into a meaningful directory structure of your choice on Amazon S3.

-An event is a Clojure record implementing the protocol `s3-records.core/StorableEvent`:
+An event is a Clojure record implementing the protocol `pravda.core/StorableEvent`:

     (defprotocol StorableEvent
       (get-storage-path [this]))

 `get-storage-path` uses data taken from the event to provide a S3-compatible filepath where this `StorableEvent` should be written.
-You'll find an example implementation in the namespace `s3-records.datalog`.
+You'll find an example implementation in the namespace `pravda.datalog`.

 Your implementation defines the mandatory fields used in your `get-storage-path`.
 Events can be generated with the `map->Datalog` constructor using a clojure map